-\paragraph{\textbf{Adding Cues to Navigate between Prompt-Code}} Participants usually need to go through several iterations of the prompt, which makes it challenging to locate the phrases to modify as the prompt grows increasingly lengthy.
-All participants thus reported difficulties in navigating back and forth between prompt and generated code segments, finding it \pqt{difficult to find which part [of the prompt] is causing the error that needs to be modified.}{P1} (\textbf{C4}) Several programmers (4/6) incorporate code syntax into their prompts to facilitate code verification by making it easier to locate keywords (\textbf{S8}).
-For instance, P2 mentioned using pseudo-code-like prompts as a strategy \qt{to control the generation} and {reduce the cognitive load during the verification process.} Some participants (2/6) also mentioned that they would rather rewrite the whole segment of code, rather than attempt to edit and debug it. \pqt{After generating code, I need to spend a lot of time finding the code causing the error and also finding the prompt that resorted to this result, I would just start all over again.}{P1} Consistent with previous research analyzing eye-tracking data~\cite{tang2023empirical}, participants usually valued the generated comments (in natural language) and used them as anchor points to match segments of prompts to code (\textbf{S9}).
+Participants usually need to go through several iterations of the prompt, which makes it challenging to locate the phrases to modify as the prompt grows increasingly lengthy.
+All participants thus reported difficulties in navigating back and forth between prompt and generated code segments, finding it \pqt{difficult to find which part [of the prompt] is causing the error that needs to be modified.}{P1} (\textbf{C4}) Several programmers (4/6) incorporate code syntax into their prompts to facilitate code evaluation by making it easier to locate keywords (\textbf{S8}).
+For instance, P2 mentioned using pseudo-code-like prompts as a strategy \qt{to control the generation} and {reduce the cognitive load during the evaluation process.} Some participants (2/6) also mentioned that they would rather rewrite the whole segment of code, rather than attempt to edit and debug it. \pqt{After generating code, I need to spend a lot of time finding the code causing the error and also finding the prompt that resorted to this result, I would just start all over again.}{P1} Participants usually valued the generated comments (in NL) and used them as anchor points to match segments of prompts to code (\textbf{S9}).
 P4 mentioned the reason that \qt{the generated comments are useful to check if the generated code matches my instructions step-by-step.}